 As for the font of the Call of Duty logo, the bold typescript is eye-catching and commanding.
 By making the “of” in “Call of Duty” much smaller than the rest of the text, the Call of Duty logo is able to look much bigger and more imposing than it actually is.
 This is a common design used in typographic logos that want to achieve a sense of grandeur, and the Call of Duty logo makes use of it perfectly.

-Popularity of the Call of Duty Logo
+The popularity of the Call of Duty Logo

 There’s always a lot of buzz surrounding the new iterations of the Call of Duty logo that go along with each new game, as the new logo is often the first piece of evidence of a new Call of Duty game that is released.
 In this way, the franchise is able to use their logo and the new versions of it that they design for each new game to generate excitement about the game’s release.